Where to Stay in Edinburgh: Our Expert (As Usual) Advice

 Make the most of this magical city with our insider neighbourhood guide

 A trip to Edinburgh doesn’t have to involve reheated haggis in dingy pubs, tacky tartan souvenirs, and wailing bagpipes outside your window.
-Discover a fresh, dynamic, and culturally creative side to this historic city when you stay in an elegant Plum Guide home.
-Here are the very best areas to stay in the beautiful Scottish capital to help you plan your visit.
+Discover a fresh, dynamic, and culturally creative side to this historic city.
+Here are the very best areas to stay in the Scottish capital to help you plan your visit.
+And if you trust our extensive Plum Guide research, you definitely cannot go wrong.

 If you like to be close to the action without being embroiled in the tourist rush (yes please), Newington is where to stay in Edinburgh.
 This area offers an insider peek into Edinburgh living; the main thoroughfare is lined with distinctive Victorian-era tenement buildings, eclectic local cafes, and a welcoming pub on every corner.
 Staying in a Plum Guide home in this area will make you feel like a true Edinburgh local in no time.